 Fleet Science Center is open Mondays through Thursdays from 10am to 5pm, and Fridays through Sundays from 10am to 6pm.
 If you’re not buying a Balboa Park Explorer Pass, admission to Fleet Science Center is $21.95 for adults aged 13 and older, and $18.95 for kids aged 3-12.
 Museum admission includes tickets to an Imax film at the science center.

-Whether you’re looking for things to do in San Diego for toddlers, or seeking out educational activities for your older kids, these affordable San Diego kids activities are guaranteed to make your visit enjoyable, WITHOUT breaking the bank!
+Whether you’re looking for things to do in San Diego for toddlers, or seeking out educational activities for your older kids, these affordable San Diego kids activities are guaranteed to make your visit enjoyable.
+And the best part is, you don’t have to break the bank!
 Doing all of these activities will cost a family of four between $200-$300, a fraction of what it would cost to do the big name San Diego attractions.